-Our friend told us, that we were therefore the appropriate person for him to approach to.
-He told us that he would want certain shenanigans by some barangay officials in the third district have somehow come up with an “innovative” idea how to rob the government of money that the people have been paying in terms of taxes.
-According to this friend of ours, his wife being a member of the indigenous people’s (IPs) community was the one who discovered an anomaly which apparently could have been practiced by some officials of the barangay he lives.
-And it is even possible that the same is also prevailing in some other barangays not just of the third district but the other districts as well.
+Our friend told us that we were therefore the appropriate person for him to approach.
+He told us that he would want certain shenanigans by some barangay officials in the third district who had somehow come up with an “innovative” idea on how to rob the government of money that the people have been paying in terms of taxes.
+According to this friend of ours, his wife being a member of the indigenous people’s (IPs) community was the one who discovered an anomaly which apparently could have been practiced by some officials of the barangay he lives in.
+And it is even possible that the same is also prevailing in some other barangays not just of the third district but in the other districts as well.

-This friend told us that her wife being a member of the indigenous tribe was given a slot in a project in her barangay where a group of residents thereat are made to work for ten (10) days and paid about P300 daily.
+This friend told us that his wife, being a member of the indigenous group, was given a slot in a project in her barangay where a group of residents were made to work for ten (10) days and paid about P300 daily.
 She falls under the quota of a member of the barangay council who represents the IPs in the barangay law making body.
-Aside from his wife, says our friend, there were other IPs who also worked for the project as quota of the IPMR council member.
-And he said that it could also be possible that similar arrangements were also made by the other barangay council members, even perhaps including the barangay Captain.
+Aside from his wife, says our friend, there were other IPs who also worked for the project as a quota of the IPMR council member.
+And he said that it could also be possible that similar arrangements were made by the other barangay council members.

 He mentioned that with hardly any work available in this worst of times, the implementation of the project was a very welcome development in that particular barangay in the 3rd.
-But what made it revolting, our friend told us, is that the said barangay official who recruited his wife, and possibly some others, had set a condition for her.
-The condition was that she should share the fifty percent of the total wages she will receive after the ten day work project.
+But what made it revolting, our friend told us, is that the said barangay alderman who recruited his wife, and possibly some others, had set a condition for her hiring.
+The condition was that she should share to the official concerned the fifty percent of the total wages she will receive after the ten day work project.

-What made the condition even more disgusting was that the one who was supposed to get the fifty percent of the wages was a close relative of the one who was given the quota.
+What made the condition even more disgusting was that the one who was supposed to get the fifty percent of the wages was a close relative of the village official.
 Our friend’s wife could not help but be frustrated although she eventually relented.
 After all, the one to get the fifty percent was also her relative and fellow IP.

-However, what got the goat our of our friend’s wife and several others who could have been similarly given such condition by the same official or by the other barangay executives, was that the recipient of the other half of the wages earned, were not made to work.
+However, what got the goat out of our friend’s wife and several others who could have been similarly given such condition by the same official, was that the recipient of the other half of the wages earned, were not made to work.
 In other words, they simply stayed home and waited for the payroll time and go to the barangay to collect.

 When this “scam” came up in a barangay council session because some others of those who actually worked on the project complained, the barangay captain professed no knowledge about the arrangement.

-Now, the money involved here is just “peanuts” compared to the amount allegedly to have been cleverly robbed from the national coffers by certain corrupt officials.
+Now, the money involved here is just “peanuts” compared to the amount allegedly cleverly robbed from the government coffers by certain corrupt barangay officials.
 However, robbing big or stealing small is the same.
-It is still robbing the people’s money.
+It is still robbing people’s money.